yie1d/pydoll/docs/en/deep-dive/architecture/index.md

 ### 1. Browser Domain
 **[→ Explore Browser Architecture](./browser-domain.md)**

-**The orchestrator—managing processes, contexts, and global state.**
+**The orchestrator: managing processes, contexts, and global state.**

 The Browser domain sits at the top of the hierarchy, coordinating: